Skip to main content

 “A weight-loss journal is a personal record-keeping tool used to track various aspects of someone’s weight-loss journey,” said Matthew Landry, PhD, RDN, assistant professor of population health and disease prevention at the University of California, Irvine.

-Consider these 10 journaling ideas to help you find a weight that feels best.
+There are many ways to start a weight-loss journal.
+Consider these 10 journaling ideas to help you find a weight that’s comfortable for you.

 1. DIY bullet journal